Professional Practice Standard

 Unlike licensed veterinary drugs that undergo a strict legislated approval process by the federal Veterinary Drugs Directorate, compounded drugs are not tested or approved by Health Canada and their use may be associated with greater risk to animal care and outcomes.
 A veterinarian who engages in the preparation of a compounded drug assumes the same responsibility for the quality, stability, safety, efficacy, potency, and any adverse reactions of the compounded drug that a pharmaceutical company assumes for its approved drugs.
 This accountability exists whether a veterinarian orders compounded drugs through a compounding pharmacy or when they compound independently.

 Compounding is extra-label drug use.
 In Ontario, no individual other than a licensed veterinarian or pharmacist may dispense a compounded drug for administration to animals.
 Compounding is an accepted veterinary practice and, in certain circumstances, and for some species, may be the most appropriate and effective method of dispensing a drug.
-A veterinarian wishing to prescribe a compounded drug may compound and dispense the drug him or herself, issue a prescription for a specific compounded drug, or dispense from stock a drug that was purchased from a compounding pharmacy for in-office use.
+A veterinarian wishing to prescribe a compounded drug may compound and dispense the drug themselves, issue a prescription for a specific compounded drug, or dispense from stock a drug that was purchased from a compounding pharmacy for in-office use.

 Veterinarians must ensure that they meet the practice expectations for prescribing and dispensing a drug when compounding.